 In November, the Metro New Jersey Chapter becomes the first chartered chapter of the Appraisal Institute.

-1935 The U.S. Building and Loan League resolves to sponsor a society dedicated to establishing appraisal guidelines and standards.
+1935 – The U.S. Building and Loan League resolves to sponsor a society dedicated to establishing appraisal guidelines and standards.
 As a result, the Society is founded.

 The first SRA designation is conferred upon members who have achieved education and experience requirements.

-1945 Candidate program leading to the MAI designation is introduced, although AIREA's MAI designation dates back to the 1930s.
+1945 – Candidate program leading to the MAI designation is introduced, although AIREA's MAI designation dates back to the 1930s.

-1961 The Society opens a Washington, D.C., office to establish a voice among the leaders of Congress and the federal government.
+1961 – The Society opens a Washington, D.C., office to establish a voice among the leaders of Congress and the federal government.

-1969 The Society initiates the Young Advisory Council (YAC), a series of roundtable discussions on topics of interest to appraisers and analysts.
+1969 – The Society initiates the Young Advisory Council (YAC), a series of roundtable discussions on topics of interest to appraisers and analysts.
 This concept continues today as the Leadership Development and Advisory Council (LDAC).

-1981 The first translated edition of The Appraisal of Real Estate is published in German.
+1981 – The first translated edition of The Appraisal of Real Estate is published in German.
 Since then, 14 additional international editions of this essential text have been published.

-1987 AIREA and the Society are founding sponsors of The Appraisal Foundation, which is established to work with government to create a self-regulatory system.
+1987 – AIREA and the Society are founding sponsors of The Appraisal Foundation, which is established to work with government to create a self-regulatory system.

-1991 AIREA and the Society formally merge, resulting in the creation of the Appraisal Institute
+1991 – AIREA and the Society formally merge, resulting in the creation of the Appraisal Institute.

-1992 The Y. T. and Louise Lee Lum Library is established in memory of Y. T. Lum (1903-1977) real estate appraiser, writer, and lecturer from Hawaii and designated member, and his wife, Louise Lee Lum (1909-1963).
+1992 – The Y. T. and Louise Lee Lum Library is established in memory of Y. T. Lum (1903-1977), a real estate appraiser, writer and lecturer from Hawaii, and his wife, Louise Lee Lum (1909-1963).

-First MAI designations are conferred upon Korean appraisers who completed the designation program in their home country.
+2003 – The first MAI designations are conferred upon Korean appraisers who completed the designation program in their home country.

-2011 The Appraisal Institute relaunches its Annual Meeting, drawing nearly 400 participants to a three-day event in Las Vegas.
+2011 – The Appraisal Institute relaunches its Annual Meeting, drawing nearly 400 participants to a three-day event in Las Vegas.